MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/container_networking.md

 ## Transparent Networking Mode

-**Transparent Networking** – this configuration is similar to traditional system / virtual machine networking.
+**Transparent Networking** – This configuration is comprised of an external network switch.
 In this configuration each container receives an IP Address from a DHCP server, and is accessible on this IP address.
 The advantage here is that a port mapping table is not maintained.

-### Configure Transparent Networking
+### Host Configuration

 To configure the container system so that containers can receive an IP address from a DHCP server, create a virtual switch that is connected to a physical or virtual network adapter.